-The National Wind Farm Commissioner is an independent role established in October 2015 by the then Minister for the Environment, the Hon Greg Hunt MP.
+The Australian Energy Infrastructure Commissioner is an independent role - previously known as the National Wind Farm Commissioner - which was originally established in October 2015 by the then Minister for the Environment, the Hon Greg Hunt MP.

 The role's creation was initiated by Recommendation 5 of the 2015 Senate Committee on Wind Turbines Interim Report.
-The Commissioner commenced the role in November 2015.
+The Commissioner commenced the role in November 2015 for a three-year term.

-In October 2018, following a review by the Climate Change Authority, the role was extended for a further three years from the initial period and was expanded to include large-scale solar farms and energy storage facilities.
+In October 2018, following an independent review by the Climate Change Authority, the role was renewed for a further three years and was expanded to include large-scale solar farms and energy storage facilities.

-On 26 March 2021, the Minister for Energy and Emissions Reduction announced a further expansion to the role, with the inclusion of new large-scale transmission projects and changing the title of the role to the Australian Energy Infrastructure Commissioner.
+On 26 March 2021, the Minister for Energy and Emissions Reduction, the Hon Angus Taylor MP, announced a further expansion to the role, with the inclusion of new large-scale transmission projects, changing the title of the role to the Australian Energy Infrastructure Commissioner.

-The Commissioner's Terms of Reference as at 31 March 2021 are available at Attachment B and on the Commissioner's website at:
+The Commissioner's Terms of Reference are available at Attachment B and on the Commissioner's website at:

-www.nwfc.gov.au/about
+www.aeic.gov.au/about